arajala/SWGCA-Release/README.md

 ### Period

 This is disabled and will be added with future features.
+It will allow you to see a realtime DPS leaderboard only for the most recent N seconds (whatever duration is selected in the Period dropdown).

 ### ^ Button